Konarak, Iran: Climate

-It is situated in the western coast of Chabahar Bay, facing Chabahar Port to the East, on the Makran coast on the Gulf of Oman, about 50 km West of the Iran-Pakistan coastal border line.
+Demographics

+Language and ethnicity

 Like in nearby Pakistan's Balochistan province, the overwhelming majority of the city's inhabitants are ethnic Baloch who speak the Balochi language.

+Population

+At the time of the 2006 National Census, the city's population was 28,685 in 6,044 households.
+The following census in 2011 counted 35,630 people in 7,975 households.
+The 2016 census measured the population of the city as 43,258 people in 9,954 households.

+Konarak is on the western coast of Chabahar Bay, facing Chabahar Port to the East, on the Makran coast on the Gulf of Oman, about 50 km West of the Iran-Pakistan coastal border line.

 Konarak Airport is a military airbase (see below), which also has civilian flights.